biotest052/spleece/README.md

 - Tauri app
 - Drap and drop
 - Make amount of samples in packs not limit to 50
+- A global instance instead of locally hosting

 ## Screenshots